Risk Management Plan July 2018

 Additionally, the University Risk Officer is tasked with being the liaison to the President’s Council to discuss risk-related issues and seek their input on a regular basis; the Risk Council will make periodic reports to the University’s leadership on emerging risks, assessment outcomes and gaps.

 Although the title seems mundane, the contracting process at Penn State has the benefit of bringing risks and risk-bearing activities to light, so that they may be appropriately evaluated and mitigated.
 Several University offices are responsible to negotiate and process varying types of contracts, and there is close coordination to assure a level of consistency among those offices for risk tolerance in contract language.
-The Risk Management Office alone processes over 5,000 contracts each year.
+The Risk Management Office alone processes about 5,000 contracts each year.
 It provides input to the other contracting offices on insurance, indemnification and other terms and conditions which could affect the University’s rights as a party to written agreements, with potentially significant financial, strategic, operational and compliance risk impact to the institution.
-This operation and the risk identification and evaluation process undertaken during contract review, forms a first line of defense in the risk management process.
+This operation, and the risk identification and evaluation process undertaken during contract review, forms a first line of defense in the risk management process.

 The University’s risk management processes are designed to identify, evaluate, manage and monitor the risks it faces; the adoption of a Risk Management Plan addresses a gap that the individuals involved in managing and overseeing risks could miss a step in dealing with a risk, by laying out how the processes are undertaken.
 The risks faced by the institution, as well as this plan itself, will evolve over time but the efforts to manage the issues will continue.